Serviceberry

 Yep—this is what a Downy Serviceberry looks like in the fall!
 GORGEOUS!!

-If you are a fan of flowering trees (and who isn’t?!) have we got a tree for you.
-Meet the serviceberry!
-There are many species of serviceberry native to North America, each specific to a region and climate.
+If you are a fan of flowering trees (and who isn’t?), we have a tree for you.
+Meet the serviceberry.
+There are around 30 serviceberry species native to North America, each specific to a region and climate.
 Each of these trees offers gorgeous flowers in the spring, edible fruit in the summer, and fiery leaves in the fall.
-They are a must-plant alongside other flowering favorites like native dogwoods, magnolias, redbuds, fringe trees, and catalpas.
+They are a must-plant alongside other flowering favorites like native dogwoods, magnolias, redbuds, and fringe trees.

-In this article, we’ll introduce a few species of serviceberry, alongsider their growing regions and attributes.
-But first off—why should you plant a serviceberry?
+In this article, we’ll introduce a few serviceberry species, along with their growing regions and attributes.

 What are the benefits of planting a serviceberry?

-Planting native plants like serviceberries makes our landscapes gorgeous while helping the birds, butterflies, and animals (and helping save us time!)
-Here are four reasons why planting a native tree like a serviceberry is worth it:
+Planting native plants like serviceberries makes our landscapes gorgeous while helping the birds, butterflies, and animals (and helping save us time.)
+Here are four reasons why planting a native plant like a serviceberry is worth it:

-1. Without native plants, iconic animals like songbirds won’t have the food or homes needed to survive
+1. Help wildlife: without native plants, iconic animals like songbirds won’t have the food or homes needed to survive

-3. Native plants are gorgeous!
-Serviceberries are a perfect example of how beautiful and resilient native plants are—they are always the best choice for our gardens
+3. Enjoy resilient beauty.
+Serviceberries are a perfect example of how beautiful and resilient native plants are—they are always the best choice for our gardens.

-4. Serviceberries are delicious for humans, too.
-Serviceberry fruits are edible for birds and people alike!
+4. Delicious to birds and people.
+Serviceberry fruits are edible for birds and people alike.

 Serviceberries are total bird magnets!
 Plant one and get some binoculars and a zoom lens